thechnet/une/DOCUMENTATION.md

 > add(40, 6) # Evaluates to '46'
 > ```

 By default, variables defined within functions are limited to the context of the function, meaning they will be destroyed after the function concludes.
-The prevent this, or to redefine variables previously defined outside the function, add the `global` keyword before the statement:
+The prevent this, or to change the value of a variable previously defined outside the function, add the `global` keyword before the statement:
 ```
 global variable_name = value
 ```